yo-goto/ggl.fish/README.md

 # ggl.fish

-> Simple Google Search from [fish shell](https://fishshell.com)
+> *Simple Google Search from [fish shell](https://fishshell.com)*

 This is a simple tool for Google searching from command line made with fish language.
 You can do things below with this script.

-- Use your favorite browser
+- Choose your favorite browser
 - Google Search Options
     - Exact Match
-    - Language Selection
     - Image Search
+    - Language Setting
-    - Diable Personalized Search by Google
+    - Disable Personalized Search
-- Search with specific sites(github, youtube, stack overflow)
+- Search with specific sites:
+    - Github
+    - Youtube
+    - Stack overflow
     - For Japanese Users: Zenn, Qiita

 ## Installation